ingo-m/pyprf/README.rst

 The stimulus presentation is implemented in
-`Psychopy <http://psychopy.org/>`__, so if you would like to run the experiment, you first need to install it (if you already have data and just would like to run the analysis, you can skip this step).
+`Psychopy <http://psychopy.org/>`__, so if you would like to run the experiment, you first need to install Psychopy (if you already have fMRI data and would like to run the analysis, you can skip this step).
 On `debian <https://www.debian.org/>`__, Psychopy can easily be installed using ``apt-get``: